 Soldiers of the Great War, published in 1920 and compiled by William Mitchell Haulsee, Frank George Howe and Alfred Cyril Doyle, was an official attempt to identify with photographs all of the members of the U.S. armed forces who gave their lives in World War I. Searching for an individual in the 1920 book is difficult, since there is no table of contents or index, and individuals are not shown in alphabetical order

-The Larchmont Historical Society has scanned, indexed and posted online all pages of the book that include fallen soldiers from New York State, which makes it easier to find images of local individuals.
+Ned Benton, a Larchmont Historical Society member, scanned, indexed and posted online all pages of the book that include fallen soldiers from New York State, which makes it easier to find images of local individuals.

 Using the Search Tool to Locate Individuals

 The images are stored and displayed in the Larchmont Historical Society’s digital Photo Archive, which can be searched by the soldier’s name – example “Jones” – or residence at time of joining military service – example “Albany.”

 All corresponding records will come up.
 These will appear as scans of pages from Soldiers of the Great War.
 Clicking on any small image of a page brings up a full-page display.
 Each photograph contains the name, community, and cause of death or injury: